Overview

 Launch Line

 To allow total flexibility in launching BRAHMS through the Matlab Bindings on any hardware or software configuration, no attempt is made to cover all bases, and we use instead a "Launch Line" which is invoked through the system() call, and which can be chosen by the user.
-The Launch Line system is intended to allow customisation of a launch to your local context, and is not needed for typical simulations.
+The Launch Line system is intended to allow customisation of a launch to your local context, and need not be modified in many cases.
 It becomes useful when you have hardware to interact with, or esoteric deployment situations.
 The more esoteric, the more of this section you'll want to read.

 For instance, a common requirement is to launch different voices on different machines.
 If running in Sockets mode, their IP address is already stored, so you can use a Launch Line that uses ssh and the IP to start the BRAHMS voice on a remote machine.
 Whatever form the launch line takes, certain tokens are replaced by something appropriate before it is used, as follows.